Edith Poor, Communications Consultant » Publications

 The Executive Writer shows how to use writing as a leadership tool.
 It analyzes the pressures of corporate life.
 It shows how to speak for your facts and your convictions with the authority and the coherence that your position requires.
 It provides tips on how to develop your staff by showing them how to do what you do: communicate clearly.

-Praise for The Executive Writer:
+Critical praise for The Executive Writer

 Voicework